How to Draft a Strategic Plan

 By answering these questions, the planning team will be prepared to develop a strategic vision of a strong health department positioned to effectively carry out its mission.

-Staff from the MDH Office of Performance Improvement (OPI) are trained and available to facilitated the strategic vision and goals sections of a CHB's or tribal health department's planning process.
-OPI staff can also offer support to prepare for the facilitated session, and to complete the plan.
+Staff from the MDH Public Health Practice Section are trained and available to facilitated the strategic vision and goals sections of a CHB's or tribal health department's planning process.
+Public Health Practice Section staff can also offer support to prepare for the facilitated session, and to complete the plan.

-- Help: To request OPI facilitation services, please contact your Public Health Nurse Consultant
+To request Public Health Practice Section facilitation services, please contact your Public Health Nurse Consultant

 Departments can also acquire other outside facilitation services, or can lead the process internally.